dieMAYREI/taxonomy_manager/README.md

 ## Features

 * Terms are searchable (singe and multiple)
-* Multiple delete for Terms
+* Delete multiple Terms at once
 * Merge multiple Terms to one Term
 * User permissions to view single Vocabularies